 When at last the winds have subsided, the waters receded or the earth stopped shaking, your small business may just be starting its greatest fight for survival.
 According to a late 2017 Federal Reserve study, almost all small businesses struck by natural disasters lose revenue, and 64 percent also experience asset losses.
-The Federal Emergency Management Agency says between 40 percent and 60 percent of small businesses that experience disasters never reopen their doors.
+The Federal Emergency Management Agency says between 25 percent of small businesses that experience disasters never reopen their doors.
 Even if the company is able to continue doing business, 52 percent of owners say it would take at least three months to recover.

 The best bet is to prepare before calamity strikes.
 You’ll still encounter post-event challenges, of course, but a comprehensive readiness plan positions your small business to quickly respond and recover, whether the disaster has been caused by nature or by human actions.

-Bouncing Back After a Disaster
+Bouncing Back After an HR Disaster

 Walloped with a crisis situation, your company’s leaders will be responsible for implementing the recovery plan or, if no plan exists, figuring out how to react on the fly.